‘A slap in the face’: Sound Transit criticized over fare enforcement on first day of school

 After initially appearing to dismiss concerns about enforcement on Twitter, the agency said it was not ticketing students and asked any high-school student who received a ticket Wednesday to email main@soundtransit.org.

 Wednesday’s action comes as the region debates the value of fare enforcement.
-A 2018 audit found King County Metro’s fare-enforcement program negatively affected people experiencing homelessness and concluded the agency “cannot determine whether its model of fare enforcement makes sense, in terms of costs or outcomes.”
+A 2018 audit found King County Metro’s fare-enforcement program negatively affected people experiencing homelessness and concluded the agency “cannot determine whether its model of fare enforcement makes sense, in terms of costs and outcomes.”

 In response, Metro overhauled its system and lowered the cost of tickets, but is still determining how to better help people who cannot afford the bus.